delight-dev/delight-dev.github.io/Tutorials/Designer.md

 The editor is going to be optimized, but right now it can get slow when you're editing complicated views.
 If it gets too slow you can disable the auto-parser by unchecking the checkbox in the lower-right corner: ![](designer-autoparse.png)

 After doing so the view will only be parsed when you click on the Parse button or press `F5`.

+## Renaming Views

+The designer makes it easier to change the name of views.
+Simply rename the view in the XML editor and save.
+The designer will automatically rename the view files, the code-behind and all the references to the view in other XML.